spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 ## Usage

-The *lb-metallb* manifest-based pack supports direct configuration of a Layer 2 (L2) IP address set.
+The *lb-metallb* manifest-based pack supports direct configuration of an L2 IP address set.

-Manifest-based MetalLB supports direct configuration of an L2 IP address set.
 You can set either a range of addresses or use CIDR format, such as `192.168.250.48/29`.
 A more advanced MetalLB configuration, such as Border Gateway Protocol (BGP) routing requires you to write your own manifests and add them to the Palette cluster profile.

 The example shows the syntax used to set an address range.